sjtdev/koishi-plugin-dota2tracker/src/docs/en-US/configs.md

 #### suppressApiNetworkErrors `boolean`
 > Due to the instability of the Stratz server and varying network conditions, a large number of network errors (e.g., timeouts) can occur during data polling.
 This option is available to suppress these errors and prevent them from flooding your logs.
 > This option also applies to network request errors from OpenDota.
-- When enabled, Stratz-related network errors will be logged at the `debug` level instead of the `error` level.
+- When enabled, API network errors will be logged at the `debug` level instead of the `error` level.
 > [!TIP] How to Display Debug Logs in Koishi
 > By default, Koishi does not display `debug` level logs.
 To view them, you need to add the following configuration to the bottom of your `koishi.yml` file via the **Koishi Web UI** (`File Explorer > koishi.yml`) and then restart Koishi.
 > ```yaml